dbojan/howto/README.md

 - Open both sites in winscp program, use copy and paste
 - Or use 'map network drive' or 'add a network location', or create shortcut: explorer.exe ftp://...

+## how to make windows 11 more like windows 10

+use this file. (right click, save file as).
+Moves start to left, disable top layout, uninstall new notepad, news ...
+For complete list of changes open file in notepad.